obidea/semantika-example/example/README.md

 ### Step 1: Prepare the database

-If you haven't done this before [please jump to this page and follow the installation guide](https://github.com/obidea/semantika-api/tree/master/example#empdb-lite-database).
-Then return to this section later when you have finished.
-Make sure the H2 server is running.
+[Please jump to this page and follow the installation guide to prepare the example database](https://github.com/obidea/semantika-api/tree/master/example#empdb-lite-database).
+Return to this page again when you have finished the installation and make sure the H2 server is running.

 ### Step 2: Get the project